pradeep-016/Google-Advanced-Data-Analytics-Capstone/README.md

 ![image](https://raw.githubusercontent.com/adacert/tiktok/main/optimal_model_flow_numbered.svg)

-The full explanation of code is available [here](https://www.kaggle.com/code/aleemaparakatta/tiktok-data-predictive-analysis-gridsearchcv/).

 This model performs exceptionally well, with an average recall score of 0.995 across the five cross-validation folds.
 After checking the precision score to be sure the model is not classifying all samples as claims, it is clear that this model is making almost perfect classifications.
 A machine learning model would greatly assist in the effort to present human moderators with videos that are most likely to be in violation of TikTok's terms of service.